 CBD’s legal status in the UK

 CBD products are legal in the UK, provided that they meet certain requirements.
 It is legal to grow hemp industrially, and CBD products can be manufactured and sold as long as they contain no more than 0.2% THC, are produced from plant stalks, seeds, or fibre, and meet other topical or edible certification requirements (1).

 While these regulations do allow for CBD purchases, the problem lies in the fact that stalk, seeds, and fibre of hemp contain very little CBD when compared to the cannabinoid-rich plant flowers and leaves.

 Is CBD flower legal in the UK?

 Unfortunately, under the current requirements, CBD flower is not legal in the UK.
-This might seem a bit confusing due to the fact that you can buy CBD oil legally, and many people would like to buy CBD buds but because CBD flower comes from a prohibited area of hemp plants, even though it may contain no more than 0.2% THC, it can’t legally be sold.
+This might seem a bit confusing due to the fact that you can buy CBD oil legally, and many people would like to buy CBD buds but because CBD flower comes from a prohibited part of hemp plants, even though it may contain no more than 0.2% THC, it can’t legally be sold.

 This is a shame because the flowers of hemp plants are especially rich in CBD, and so these buds would provide a cannabinoid-rich product with which to produce more refined substances like CBD extract, oils, and vapes.